 6.9.3.6.1 FRP service equipment shall be inspected and tested before being put into the service.
 The initial inspection and test after manufacture shall include a check of the design characteristics and an external examination of FRP service equipment with due regard to the substances to be transported, and a pressure test.
 Before put the FRP service equipment into service, a leakproofness test and a test of the satisfactory operation shall also be performed.
 Relief valves should be tested for opening/closing pressure before installation.
 The initial inspection and testing program shall be approved by the competent authority.

-6.9.3.6.2 Periodical inspection and testing of FRP service equipment shall be carried out during inspection of the portable tank according to provisions of 6.7.2.19.2, 6.7.2.19.4 and 6.7.2.19.5 according to the service life inspection program approved by the competent authority.
+6.9.3.6.2 Periodical inspection and testing of FRP service equipment shall be carried out during inspection of the portable tank according to provisions of 6.7.2.19.2, 6.7.2.19.4, and 6.7.2.19.5 or 6.9.2.8.1 according to the service life inspection program approved by the competent authority.

-6.9.3.6.3 The exceptional inspection and test are necessary when FRP service equipment shows evidence of damaged, or leakage, or other conditions that indicate a deficiency that could affect to the integrity of the FRP service equipment.
-The exceptional inspection shall include non-destructive testing by request of the competent authority.

-6.9.3.6.4 The inspections and tests in 6.9.3.6.1 – 6.9.3.6.3 shall be performed or witnessed by an expert approved by the competent authority or its authorized body.
+6.9.3.6.3 The inspections and tests in 6.9.3.6.1 and 6.9.3.6.2 shall be performed or witnessed by an expert approved by the competent authority or its authorized body.

-6.9.3.6.5 In all cases where repair work has been carried out on the FRP service equipment, that work shall be approved by the competent authority, taking into account the requirements of this chapter.
+6.9.3.6.4 The repair work of FRP service equipment shall be limited to replacement of damaged components by components covered by the type approval of the service equipment.

 6.9.3.7 Marking